rockz77/react-todo-app/README.md

 # react-todo-app
-Uses react and redux to connect to a stub API.
+Uses react, redux, and ES6 to connect to a stub API.
+Utilizes Facebook's create-react-app as a baseline/template.